 In addition, Ashkenazi (eastern European) Jews (but not Sephardi (Spanish) Jews or other sects) traditionally do not eat kitniyot during Passover, though they’re not strictly not kosher for Passover.
 This is a custom, not a law.
 Kitniyot include rice, corn, beans, peas, peanuts, soy - all legumes.
 There are a ton of arguments about why these are forbidden with no definite answer.
 I’ve seen everything from “you can turn them into something like bread” to “these are grains that expand when touched with water” to “in the middle ages they weren’t always so careful about sorting and sometimes you’d have wheat grains in your beans so you had to make sure to avoid that too.”

-The truth is, we don’t know why the rabbis forbid it.
+The truth is, we don’t know why the rabbis forbade it.
 We just know that they did.
 Nowadays, this rule is not always followed - in fact, in Israel, it’s rarely followed.
 It’s becoming less common to avoid kitniyot even in more Orthodox areas within the US.
 For instance, in the last couple of years, my kosher grocery store has started selling kitniyot on Passover, though the items are clearly labeled.

 While there are restaurants that go kosher for Passover, they’re uncommon in places other than Israel and they’re very expensive.
 Most people just eat at home.
 Passover also has a ton of traditional foods, as well as foods that are included in the seder itself.
 Some of these are:

 Matzah: a thin cracker-like bread made purely of wheat and water, this is what Jews use instead of bread.
 It’s not bad, especially with cream cheese on it, but it gets boring after eight days.

 Maror: bitter herbs, usually grated horseradish but occasionally romaine lettuce.
 This is eaten to remind us of the bitterness of being enslaved.